This is an article relating to the State of Oportia. Click here for more information.

 Operational history

-The Security Forces of Oportia are organized into distinct yet interlinked branches, capable of both independent and joint operations.
-The overall command structure is designed to maintain swift decision-making and adaptability in various scenarios, from civilian law enforcement to national defense.
+The Security Forces of Oportia were organized into distinct yet interlinked branches, capable of both independent and joint operations during their existence from 1706 AN to 1746 AN.

 Oportian Army (Armée de Terre)